 I struggled through a horrible period of panic attacks, difficulties in sleeping, teary episodes about having to face the day ahead and found myself getting sick often.
 I realised I needed to implement some coping strategies.
 I tried to focus on my breathing to reduce my anxiety before bed.
 I tried to put things in perspective and feel grateful for having a job at least, when so many unfortunate people don’t.
 I did more Yoga and Body Balance at the gym.
 I tried to be mindful and recognise when I was having a negative thought and tried to transform it into a positive, grateful one.
 I also tried to focus more on the things I did have the power to change versus things I had to let go.

 At this point I made the decision that if I was going to be able to continue, it would be a lot healthier for me to reduce my hours and go part-time for the next academic year beginning in late August.
 When the Principal responded to my part-time request as being ‘impossible’ to accommodate, I took it as a sign.
 It was time to get out.
-This also happened at a time when Ben’s work started to seriously pick up and we became much more financially secure as a result.
 This was the universe’s way of telling me that it was no point fighting against the current anymore.
 It was time to carve my own path.